lambda-orm/lambdaorm/README.md

 ### Includes:

-LambdaORM includes the include method to load related entities, both for OnetoMany, manyToOne, and oneToOne relationships.
+λORM includes the include method to load related entities, both for OnetoMany, manyToOne, and oneToOne relationships.

 We can also apply filters or bring us some fields from related entities.